angel-boschdom/p2p-react-game/README.md

 The host is responsible for preloading assets and maintaining the game state in memory.
 The guest connects to the host using WebRTC via manual signaling (SDP exchange).
 Both players can play the game after establishing the connection.

+The game is a first-person shooter (FPS) where David shoots stones from a slingshot, and Goliath thrusts with his spear.

+The game is responsive i.e. it offers a great user experience both on desktop browsers and mobile browsers:
+- Desktop browser relies on keyboard inputs (WASD for player position actions, spacebar for attack actions) and mouse/trackpad for player orientation actions (aiming)
+- Mobile browser relies on two virtual joysticks (left joystick for player position actions, right joystick for player orientation actions), and a button for attack actions.

 ### **Requirements**

 #### **Must Haves**: